Vorontsov Palace (Alupka): Later history

-The north forecourt.
-Today, the palace is a tourist attraction receiving thousands of visitors each year.
+The north forecourt with visiting tourists in 2010.

 Four years after the October Revolution, in 1921, the palace was nationalised, after which it was converted into a museum.
 This occupied the main, dining, and library wings of the building.
 In addition to the state-confiscated Vorontsov family possessions, the museum also featured the exhibits of the nationalised estates of the Romanovs, Yusupovs, and Stroganovs all of whom had estates in the vicinity.
 In 1927, the palace's Shuvalov wing housed a sanatorium "10 Years of October," while the palace's main concourse became home to Alupka resort's polyclinic and spa baths.

 When the Soviet Union entered World War II in 1941, most of the museum's exhibits were evacuated for safety from Alupka.
 However, some 537 artistic and graphics exhibits (including temporary exhibition paintings from the State Russian Museum and the Simferopol Art Museum), 360 pieces of the building's decor, sets of unique furniture, and a series of historic books were stolen by occupying Nazi German forces, amounting to a loss of 5 million roubles at the time.

 During the war, Adolf Hitler presented the palace as a reward to Field Marshal Erich von Manstein, who made it his personal headquarters.
 This explains why the palace was so well preserved.
 The building was later converted into a museum for Wehrmacht officers stationed in and around Crimea.
-Originally, the Nazis had planned to dynamite the palace, but the rapid advance of the Separate Coastal Army and supporting Yalta partisan groups during the Crimean Offensive saved the palace from destruction.
+Originally, the Nazis had planned to dynamite the palace during their retreat from Crimea, but the rapid advance of the Separate Coastal Army and supporting Yalta partisan groups during the Crimean Offensive saved the palace from destruction.

 From 11 to 14 February 1945, the Yalta Conference took place in the neighbouring, former imperial Livadia Palace; this was between representatives from the United States, the United Kingdom, and the Soviet Union.
 Winston Churchill and part of his British delegation were given temporary residence within the Vorontsov Palace.
 Within two weeks, construction workers had restored 22 rooms in the main palace, 23 rooms in the Shuvalov wing, and even replanted the palace gardens.
 The palace's English-inspired architectural style gained praise from Churchill himself: Churchill was so taken by the garden's Medici lions that he later asked Stalin if he could take them home; Stalin declined the request.